latifyildirim/Hands-On-AWS/2023_02_10_Route53/README.md

 - Select newly created record's flag and hit the "create record" tab seen bottom

-- After show "www.begis.link" on the browser, "Delete" this record
+- After show "info.begis.link" on the browser, "Delete" this record

 ### STEP 3: Add another IP (N. Virginia_2)  to the existing "A record"